corrode/corrode.github.io/content/blog/async/index.md

-[Async Rust feels like a different dialect](https://www.chiark.greenend.org.uk/~ianmdlvl/rust-polyglot/async.html), significantly more brittle than the rest of the language.
+[Async Rust feels like a different dialect](https://www.chiark.greenend.org.uk/~ianmdlvl/rust-polyglot/async.html), that is significantly more brittle than the rest of the language at the moment.

+When writing libraries, [the maintenance overhead](https://nullderef.com/blog/rust-async-sync/) of supporting both async and sync interfaces is not to be underestimated.

 The default mode for writing Rust should be _synchronous_.
 Freely after [Stroustup](https://news.ycombinator.com/item?id=22206779):